-To be fair Las Vegas is a place I would like to see, especially as its not far from the end of Route 66… the king of all road trips or maybe its the King himself Elvis Presley that has kept my interest in this crazy neon flashing, one armbandits crashing town.
+To be fair Las Vegas is a place I would like to see, especially as it is not far from the end of Route 66… the king of all road trips.
+Or maybe it’s the King himself, Elvis Presley that has kept my interest in this neon flashing, one-arm bandits crashing town.

-To me Las Vegas is a place I would 100% take a detour to but I would not travel across the world specifically to see.
-One person who thinks very differently is Gill Matthews from the travel agency “Not Just Travel” and here she tells us why
+To me, Las Vegas is a place I would 100% take a detour to but I would not travel across the world specifically to see it.
+One person who thinks very differently is Gill Matthews from the travel agency “Not Just Travel” and here she tells us why:

 Married In The Air

-Downtown Las Vegas wasn’t on my list – apart from a quick visit to pick up a marriage licence.
-But when we got there, we realised it was a destination in itself and so we booked another holiday for the following year, this time staying downtown at Main Street Station for 11 nights.
-We flew premium economy with the much-missed Thomas Cook in May 2018, when the weather is beautifully hot – but not too hot, like the crazy temperatures that they get in the height of summer.
+Downtown Las Vegas wasn’t on my list – apart from a quick visit to pick up a marriage license.
+But when we got there, we realised it was a destination in itself so we booked another holiday for the following year, this time staying downtown at Main Street Station for 11 nights.
+We flew premium economy with the much-missed Thomas Cook in May 2018, when the weather was beautifully hot – but not too hot, like the extreme temperatures that they get in the height of summer.